Samuelschoeberl/ATLA_Campaign/Mycelium/scripts/manuals/sync_variables_manual.md

 ## Overview

-The `sync_variables.py` script automatically detects changes in character sheets and writes them back to their corresponding variable files.
-This ensures that your character sheets and variable files stay in sync.
+The `sync_variables.py` script provides **bi-directional** synchronization between character sheets and variable files.
+This ensures that your character sheets and variable files stay in sync automatically.

+**Default behavior:** Runs in **watch mode** with bi-directional sync enabled.

 ## How It Works

 The script:
-1. Reads character sheets from `Player Root/PCs/<CharacterName>/<CharacterName> Character Sheet.md`
+1. Monitors character sheets in `Player Root/PCs/<CharacterName>/<CharacterName> Character Sheet.md`
-2. Parses markdown tables to extract stat values
-3. Compares these values with existing variable files in `Player Root/variable/PC_variables/<CharacterName>/`
+2. Monitors variable files in `Player Root/variable/PC_variables/<CharacterName>/`
-4. Updates variable files when differences are detected
+3. Detects changes in **either** location
+4. **Sheet → Variable:** When you edit a stat in a character sheet, it updates the corresponding variable file
+5. **Variable → Sheet:** When you edit a variable file, it updates the corresponding row in the character sheet
-5. Preserves the correct tags for each variable type
+6. Preserves the correct tags for each variable type

 ## Installation